 Disputes over authorship sometimes arise.
 Such disputes can delay research, hinder publication and damage relationships between collaborators.
-Disputes can be avoided with appropriate communication and by obtaining authorship agreements early in the research process.
-Please see the Authorship Guidelines to assist with this.
+Disputes can be avoided with appropriate communication and by obtaining statement of authorship agreements early in the research process.
+Please see the VU Authorship Guidelines to assist with this.

 Staff and students who are uncertain or have a concern about any aspect of authorship may talk to a Research Integrity Advisor.
 Where a dispute arises, authors are encouraged to attempt to resolve it through direct discussion amongst the individuals involved.